 - 300ml dairy free milk

-- a little oil to pour into each tin
+- 50ml cooking oil, to pour into each tin

 Thanks so much for checking out my gluten free Yorkshire pudding recipe!
 It really is such a simple recipe, but you really won’t believe how light and airy these Yorkshire puds get.
 Needless to say, roast dinners will never be the same again!